Volume Control Potentiometer Cleaning

 HDCP problems ¶

-Since this receiver is too old to support HDCP 2.x and does not have a 4K passthrough, it's use in a modern home theater is limited.
+This receiver is too old to support HDCP 2.x and does not have a 4K passthrough.
+Use in a modern home theater setup will be limited.

 HDCP handshake problems ¶